+However, existing monocular object distance estimation techniques suffer from accuracy issues or labor-intensive data collection requirements.
+Monocular vision has inherent difficulties in accurately estimating object distances, and current solutions typically involve a combination of a 2D object detector and a monocular image depth estimator or a monocular 3D object detector \cite{svr}.
+The former approach relies heavily on a monocular depth estimator that is not optimized for precise object-wise depth estimation, while the latter requires additional annotations of 3D bounding box (BBox) coordinates for training, resulting in specialized equipment and high labeling costs.
+Consequently, there is a need for a reliable and cost-effective approach that can be easily adapted to new settings and object detectors.

+Numerous studies have investigated the use of deep neural networks (DNN) for direct object distance estimation.
+Early approaches such as inverse perspective mapping (IPM) \cite{TuohyIPM} converted image points into bird's-eye view coordinates.
+However, IPM has limitations, especially for distant objects (around 40m) or non-straight roads \cite{zhu2019learning}.
+Other unsupervised methods include learning from unstructured video sequences \cite{zhou2017unsupervised}, employing CNN feature extractors with distance and keypoint regressors \cite{zhu2019learning}, and modifying MaskRCNN as demonstrated in \cite{zhang2020regional}.
+Additionally, a self-supervised framework for fisheye cameras in autonomous driving was enhanced with a multi-task learning strategy \cite{kumar2021syndistnet}.
+Authors in \cite{shi2023structured} proposed an end-to-end approach called structured convolutional neural feld (SCNF) that combine CNN and continuous condition random field.

-A class specific approach that uses the raw appearance of the object detection can only be accurate when their operational environment matches that of its training.
-Consider an experiment with a test scenario of toy objects.
-A toy car at the same distance away as a real car will look much smaller, but may still be detected as a ``Car'' by object classification networks.
+The accuracy of class-specific object detection relies on matching the training environment \cite{agand2023online}.
+For example, in a test scenario involving toy objects, a toy car at the same distance as a real car will appear much smaller but may still be detected as a ``Car'' by object classification networks.